20-uday-06/DS-assistant/DEPLOYMENT.md

 ## Features After Deployment

+✅ **Community Questions**: Automatically sorted by recency (newest first) ✅ **Smart Backend Detection**: Works locally and in production ✅ **Solid Color Theme**: All gradients replaced with solid colors for better performance ✅ **Premium Landing Page**: Clean, minimal design without large icons ✅ **Responsive Design**: Works on desktop and mobile devices ✅ **Graceful Fallbacks**: Uses mock data when backend is unavailable

+## Backend Integration

+The app automatically detects the environment:
+- **Local Development**: Uses mock data for community questions and analytics
+- **Production**: Attempts to connect to backend API, falls back to mock data if unavailable

+## API Endpoints (if backend is deployed)

+- `GET /api/history/global` - Get community questions (sorted by recency)
+- `GET /api/analytics` - Get usage analytics
+- `POST /api/history` - Save user queries
+- `GET /api/health` - Health check

+## Troubleshooting

+**Q: Community questions not showing?**
+A: The app uses mock data by default.
+If you want real community data, deploy the backend server.

+**Q: Gradients not displaying correctly?**
+A: All gradients have been replaced with solid colors for better compatibility.

+**Q: Mobile view issues?**
+A: The UI is fully responsive and optimized for mobile devices.

 ✅ **Working Features:**
 - AI Chat with interview-focused responses
 - Learning Hub with comprehensive educational content